$25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

 Reports equipment and system malfunctions and needed maintenance to technical personnel when appropriate and maintains records of service calls.

-Advises and responds to student inquiries regarding course requirements and advises students regarding specific Administration of Justice degree and certificate program requirements.
+Responds to student inquiries regarding course requirements and provides information to students regarding specific Administration of Justice degree and certificate program requirements.

 Cross-references course titles and subject matter related to courses completed previously to current affiliated education requirements and coordinates with staff to award appropriate course and certificate credit.